CS207-Final-Project-Group-10/cs207-FinalProject/docs/milestone2.md

 The intended way of using the fluxions package is by only accessing values that are exposed at the package level.

-Consider importing it as follows:
+Consider importing the fluxions package as follows:

 ```python
 import fluxions as fl